Scary Seizures And The Zigzagging Journey to Understanding Neurodivergence (Our Story)

 The research giving insight into childhood dementia

-Recent research published in Brain, The collective burden of childhood dementia: a scoping review tells us dementia symptoms typically start when children are just 2.5 years old, and the average age of diagnosis is around 4 years old, and half of all children die before they’re 10.
+Recent research published in Brain, The collective burden of childhood dementia: a scoping Review tells us dementia symptoms typically start when children are just 2.5 years old, and the average age of diagnosis is around 4 years old, and half of all children die before they’re 10.

 It also tells us: